cncf-tags/green-reviews-tooling/docs/proposals/proposal-001-trigger-and-deploy.md

 ## Alternatives

-Initially a solely push based solution was proposed but there was concern this would require CNCF projects to make changes to their pipelines.
+Initially a solely push based solution was proposed but there was concern this would require CNCF projects to make changes to their CI/CD pipelines.

-The pull based solution of subscribing to project relases was added.
+The pull based solution of subscribing to project releases was added.
 The downside to this is the delay in triggering the pipeline.

 ## Infrastructure Needed